 Describe Needed Changes: EDU students performed exceptionally well on this module as evidenced on the attached table provided by Institutional Research.
-As additional modules are developed and implemented any needed changes will be determined based upon student performance according to the evaluation rubric.
+Additional modules were developed and implemented for EDU 1120, HPE 2340, and HPE 2300 according to the proposed schedule.
+This activity has been completed.